Open-S2/open-vector-tile/motivation.md

 My hypothesis when I started this project was that we can leave the heavy lifting of compression to external tools, migrate to a column based approach, and then let the server/browser do the heavy lifting of compressing/decompressing files.

 I'd argue my hypothesis is correct.
-We will go deeper later in how it has simplified the codebase, but at face value I think it's worth noting that solving compression at the spec level isn't worth the effort, or at least it's still a work in progress that needs more research.
+We will go deeper later in how it has simplified the codebase, but at face value I think it's worth noting that solving compression at the spec level may not be worth the effort, or at least it's still a work in progress that needs more research.

 ### Performance